the1moc/CI285_Haskell/README.md

 *********************************
 NOTES
-When a duplicate date is added to the database, there will be a unique constraint error and the page simply shall not load.
-This error will be shown in the terminal where the server is running.
-Simply going back to the previous page will allow you to try re-entering data.

 I have added a delete functionality to the webserver to demonstrate adding external JSON data to the database.
 Therefore, if when adding JSON data from a website a second time, use the delete form to remove those dates and re-add them if required.

-The show all function of the form sometimes does not update once a new temperature has been added, though all other functions do.
-To have this correctly show recently added data, the server must be restarted.

-*************************************
-ISSUES
-When new data is inserted, the functions to display (all, the max, the mix) temperatures sometimes do now show the uddated information.
-However when querying the database for the new data, the results appear confirming that the data has been added.

-Once the server is restarted, these functions show previously inserted data.
+If data is inputted that is already in the database, the page shall not load due to a non-unique constraint.
+If wanting to insert the information still, either remove the specific data OR delete all the data using the two forms at the bottom.

+The functions that display all the temperatures, the max temperate and the minimum temperature all have an input text box that they do not require.
+Removing this input textbox causes the database to show historic data, and will only show new information upon restarting.
+Therefore I have left them in, even if they look out of place.